andrei021/100-days-of-code/r1-log.md

 • I also did a "inches to centimeters" converter by using 2 methods: one transforms the inches to feet and remaining inches and the other one takes the previous result and converts it to centimeters.

 I know I could have done it directly from inches to centimeters but that's not what the exercise asked.
-It 'forced' me to call a method within another method (not main :laughing:), which obviously helps me getting a better understanding of methods.
+It 'forced' me to call a method within another method (not main :laughing:), which obviously helps me getting a better understanding of the methods.

 Coding is fun! :stuck_out_tongue_closed_eyes: